torvalds/linux/Documentation/teaching/labs/filesystems_part2.rst

 Superoperations
 ^^^^^^^^^^^^^^^

-Many of the superoperations (components of the :c:type:`struct super_operations` structure used by the superbloc) are used when working with inodes.
+Many of the superoperations (components of the :c:type:`struct super_operations` structure used by the superblock) are used when working with inodes.
 These operations are described next:

   * ``alloc_inode``: allocates an inode.
     Usually, this funcion allocates a :c:type:`struct <fsname>_inode_info` structure and performs basic VFS inode initialization (using :c:func:`inode_init_once`);